maciekb/immich-janitor/README.md

 4. Click **New API Key**
 5. Give it a name and copy the generated key

+> **Note**: The `.env` file is automatically loaded when you run the CLI, so you don't need to export variables manually if the file exists in your project directory.

 ## Usage

 ### List Assets